 Well, it depends upon so many factors:

-- Breed of the dog: This is the most important factor to determine how cold is too cold for a dog.
+- Breed of the dog: This is the most important factor determining how cold is too cold for a dog.

-If you are raising a “Cold Environment” dog-like Siberian Husky, Alaskan Malamute, Shiba Inu, or Bernese mountain dog, etc. Then they will absolutely thrive in the cold weather.
+If you raise a “Cold Environment,” dog-like Siberian Husky, Alaskan Malamute, Shiba Inu, Bernese mountain dog, etc. Then they will absolutely thrive in the cold weather.
 While for other dog breeds, you have to take care of the stuff.

 - Age of the dog: A young puppy and an old dog (who is now becoming weak) cannot bear a lot of colds.
 They need to be protected.